-We just wrapped up our annual Women in Consumer Technology Forum event in New York City.
-We had some truly awesome women who spoke about empowering women in the workplace.
+As we slowly emerge from the pandemic, it is inevitable that we will be back putting on trade shows and business forums.
+It has been well over a year since our last Women in Consumer Technology Forum event in New York City.
+I remember that we had some truly awesome women who spoke about empowering women in the workplace.
 Behind the scenes, leading up to the event, we were reviewing PowerPoints and coordinating how each presenter preferred to deliver their message – at a podium, with a hand-held mic or lavaliere so they could walk and talk.
 And as I saw the day unfold, I could tell that each presenter was prepared.
 They had rehearsed.
 They had memorized and had given that speech in the shower a hundred times.
 Here are a few recommendations I use whenever I’m asked to teach, lecture or sit on a panel.

 The Big Picture.
 Regardless of whether you are giving a lecture or sitting on a panel or giving a radio interview, investigate and understand the Big Picture.
 What is the overarching theme?
 For our forum, it was emPOWERing women.
 I had most, if not all of our presenters ask me specifics about what message(s) we wanted to deliver.
 Understanding where you fit into the grand scheme of things will give you a firm base upon which to structure your presentation.

 Share your topic early with trusted friends and colleagues.
 Start by discussing your talking points with your group of advisors.
 Get as many viewpoints of what others think your central topic(s) should include.
 Listen to what your friends think they would like to hear discussed.
 Then you can truly narrow your talking points.